secretsurvivor/ForgeSharp.Results/README.md

   Core result types representing success, validation faults, and exceptions.
 - **IResult / IResult<T>:**
   Interfaces for result types.
+- **Pipelines:**
+  Synchronous and asynchronous pipelines for composing result-based workflows, with LINQ support.
 - **Functional Extension Methods:**
   For mapping, chaining, error handling, and async workflows.
+- **Dictionary and Collection Helpers:**
+  Methods like `TryGetValueResult` and `FirstOrResult` for safer collection access.
 - **Forwarding and Conversion:**
   Easily convert between generic and non-generic results.